 Any person who pays their Membership fee shall become a member in good standing and shall be eligible for all the privileges that the organization provides.
+Memberships run on a calendar year basis, expiring on December 31.
+New members joining between September 1 and December 31 will be considered members through the following calendar year.
 Members neglecting or refusing to pay assessments within sixty (60) days after notice of such assessment has been mailed/e-mailed to them shall be deemed to have forfeited their Membership.
+Auto-renewing memberships renew annually on the date of purchase.
+If the plan is cancelled or payment fails and the member does not rectify the issue within 7 days the membership will be terminated.
 The Membership fee of the European Brabant Registry of America will be determined by the Board of Directors.
 The Board of Directors will set an annual dues fee, which will enable the payee to remain on an active list and thus receive the literature distributed by the organization.
 Members not on the active list will not receive literature and notices of the organization.

 Each Stakeholder Member present shall be entitled to one (1) vote at all meetings of the Corporation.
-Any General Member who acquires a European Brabant Studbook registered horse, whether through a purchase or the "Breed Up" program, will be redesignated as a Stakeholder at no additional cost and the original dates of renewal remain unchanged.
+Any General Member who acquires a QM European Brabant Sock mare or European Brabant Studbook registered horse will be redesignated as a Stakeholder at no additional cost and the original dates of renewal remain unchanged.
 Any Stakeholder Member who parts from their European Brabant Studbook registered horse(s), whether through sale or an Act of God, shall remain a Stakeholder for the duration of their Membership.
 At the time of renewal, they will be redesignated as a General Member.